joelouthan/Theologicus/src/confession-1689/1689-02-3-the-triune-God.md

 *Selah*

 Call it Western thinking.
 Call it whatever you want: just because the Father is usually mentioned first does not give him more ranking than the Son nor Spirit.
 I know, I know mankind has been so futilely obsessed with power and influence and we have been so since the Fall of Mankind. [^Gen6-1-7]

-[^Gen6-1-7]: Read Genesis 6:1-7.
-Stay put on verse 4.
-For my own exposition on this passage, see [Genesis 6:1-7 The Gospel Certainty: The Wickedness of Man](https://theologic.us/posts/study-genesis/study-genesis06-1-7/)

 So, because of being born of Adam, indwelling of sin, and the fact we cannot help but be nurtured by the philosophies of our time, we read *into* passages like 1 Corinthians 11:3 and we put our own spin and interpretation on it.
 Go back to all of chapter in the context of 1 Corinthians and look me dead in the eye and tell me that is how you would interpret verse 3?
 Nah, I didn't think so.